About newborn play and cognitive development

-At first, your baby starts off not even knowing that you will take care of him.
+At first, your baby starts off not even knowing that you’ll take care of him.
 But by about four weeks, your baby will recognise and respond to your voice.

-Your newborn will be fascinated by your face and will gaze at you in wonder, especially when you talk.
-Your baby is learning to remember what you sound and look like.
+Your newborn will also be fascinated by your face and will gaze at you in wonder, especially when you talk.
+Your baby is learning to notice and remember what you sound and look like.

 At this age, your baby might look at a brightly coloured mobile hanging above the cot or sleeping area for a long time.
 This might seem like a simple activity but your baby is learning to understand concepts like movement and colour.

 Babies want to experience the world, but not all at once – too many people, sounds and activities might exhaust your baby.
 Sometimes too much stimulation